Anandhu97461/linux-projects/README.md

 These projects aim to help me:

 - ✅ Strengthen foundational Linux sysadmin skills
 - 🔐 Practice system hardening and SSH security
 - 💽 Master disk partitioning, LVM, and mount management
 - 📊 Monitor and analyze performance using real tools
 - ⚙️ Automate tasks using Bash scripting
+- 🧰 Build production-grade scripts for cron, logging, and maintenance
 - 📦 Document all scripts and configurations for reuse

 Each project includes:
 - Modular Bash scripts (`scripts/`)